Dattaram Hindlekar: Cricket career

 Hindlekar toured England in 1936 and 1946 as India's first-choice wicket-keeper.
 A right-handed batsman, he wore his cap at a "bewildered angle" and "stood with his toes pointing up at an angle of 45 degrees".
-He opened in the First Test at Lord's in 1936, but chipped a bone in his finger and suffered from blurred vision.
+He opened in the First Test at Lord's in 1936, but had to stand down after he chipped a bone in his finger and suffered from blurred vision.
 This injury and his subsequent exclusion from the next Test led to the famous opening partnership between Vijay Merchant and Mushtaq Ali.

 He was an unexpected selection for the 1946 tour.
 Injuries limited his appearances here as well.
 In the Manchester Test, he went in last and batted out 13 minutes with Ranga Sohoni to save the match.
-He is one of only four players (the others being Wilfred Rhodes, Syd Gregory, and Vinoo Mankad) to have batted in every position in the batting order in Test cricket.